 - After the application deadline, we will review all completed applications and nominate students for available spots in each exchange program.

 - If you are nominated to participate in this exchange, you will work with your EA advisor (listed above) to apply directly to the host university, who will formally admit you to the exchange program.

 - Nominated students will then work with their EA advisor (listed above) and our partner universities to coordinate all aspects of the stay at the host university such as course registration, visas and arrival.

-Disciplines available: Chemical and Biomedical Engineering, Civil and Environmental Engineering, Computer Engineering, Electrical, Electronic Engineering, Materials Science and Engineering and Mechanical and Aerospace Engineering.
+Disciplines available: Chemical and Biomedical Engineering, Civil and Environmental Engineering, Computer Engineering (Computer Engineering not available for 2021-22), Electrical, Electronic Engineering, Materials Science and Engineering and Mechanical and Aerospace Engineering.

 All credit you earn on this program will count as transfer credit towards your UMD degree.
 Most courses at Nanyang Technological University will be converted as follows: